 TPA is taking the lead with Energy Tomorrow

 Every year with “Energy Tomorrow” TPA gives significant impetus to the public debate on the energy revolution and its implementation.
-As one of the leading tax advisory and audit companies in Austria as well as in eleven additional countries in Central and South Eastern Europe, the TPA Group has the industry-specific know-how and the many years of experience at its disposal which allow it to optimally support current and future developments in the business field of energy.
+As one of the leading tax advisory companies in Austria as well as in eleven additional countries in Central and South Eastern Europe, the TPA Group has the industry-specific know-how and the many years of experience at its disposal which allow it to optimally support current and future developments in the business field of energy.

 - More about Energy Tomorrow